AnkitVashisht110/Corizo-Internship-Project/README.md

 - Model Implementation: Using **Linear Regression** to fit historical data and make predictions.
 - Model Evaluation: Evaluating model performance using metrics like **Mean Squared Error (MSE)** and **R-squared**.

-# Wine Classification using Random Forest
+# Major Project - Wine Classification using Random Forest

 ## Project Overview